Ottawa Cape Breton Session

 If you don't play, but love to hear Maritime and Cape Breton music live you're more than welcome to come down to the pub sessions and have some fun.
 It's always a big and friendly group of folks, a great place to meet old friends and make new ones too.
 You'll meet lots of other Maritimers in the crowd.
 Jam ouverte avec concentration sur le pieces de l’ile du Cap Breton, de l’Écosse et de Glengarry.
 Apportez un instrument ou venez partager une chanson avec nous.
 Ou, venez savourez la musique et notre plaisir.
 On ne sait jamais qui s’y présentera, mais c’est certainement toujours un groupe avec un accueil amical avec qui passer l’après-midi.

 House sessions are are great way to learn new tunes and meet new people and get familiar with the Cape Breton repertoire.
 House sessions occur on a second or fourth Sunday from 2-5pm .
 The pace at house sessions varies, new tunes are learned mostly from sheet music.
 Players take turns hosting house sessions, or sometimes they are hosted by folks who just love to hear the music.
+The schedule is a bit erratic, when a house session is scheduled it will be posted on the website.
 Session à vitesse moyennement accéléré où apprender de nouveau ‘sets’ de pieces, généralement à partir de feuilles de musique mais aussi ‘à l’oreil’.
 Lieu idéal pour faire l’essaie d’une nouvelle chanson, ou pratiquer de nouvelles pieces avant de les jouer à la session au pub.
 C’est aussi un bon temps pour faire du ‘social’ avec des gens forts sympatiques et pour savourer des grignotines délicieuses.

 Reel Slooow Jams